TheusBoot/editor-de-texto-python/README.md

 ## Autor

-Este editor de texto foi criado por [Nome do Autor] e é distribuído sob a licença [Licença].
+Este editor de texto foi criado por [Theusboot] e é distribuído sob a licença [Licença].